|Office of Administration|

 6. Travel Advances

-Travel Advances are a mechanism to avoid undue financial hardship for an employee when in travel status.
+Travel Advances are a mechanism to avoid undue financial hardship for an employee when in

 When requesting a travel advance, the traveler fills out a Travel Authorization at least 14 days prior to the trip.
 This must be signed by the supervisor/account administrator and forwarded to Accounts Payable.